This page may contain affiliate links. Learn More.

 You can add meat to this recipe, but you don’t have to.
 You will still have a super satisfying meal.
 I love spaghetti squash a ton of different ways and I know I’m giving my body something super healthy.
 It takes on flavors so well.

 Stuffed creamy spinach spaghetti squash is one of the most flavorful recipes for spaghetti squash I have developed.
 I love it stuffed with lasagna too, and the broccoli one in this meatless meal post is one of my favorites as well.
+Our very favorite is Crack chicken spaghetti squash.
 Another great way to use it is to scrape it out of the shell and top it with a gorgeous spaghetti sauce.
 You might never want pasta again.

 Spaghetti squash is a yellow, very firm winter squash that when cooked, is stringy like strands of angel hair pasta.
 It has a firm texture when you chew it, but tastes kind of starchy like pasta.
 I love it far better than pasta.